-Her book on this topic, Figurines in Hellenistic Babylonia: Miniaturization and Cultural Hybridity, is under contract with Cambridge University Press (expected publication in 2020).
+Her book on this topic, Figurines in Hellenistic Babylonia: Miniaturization and Cultural Hybridity, was published with Cambridge University Press in 2020.
 Miniaturization is also the focus of a volume that Dr. Langin-Hooper co-edited with S. Rebecca Martin of Boston University.
 Published by Oxford University Press in 2018, this book is entitled The Tiny and the Fragmented: Miniature, Broken, or Otherwise Incomplete Objects in the Ancient World.
 Langin-Hooper’s other research interests include monuments and issues of monumentality in Mesopotamian art history, and Hellenistic Babylonian prosopography.

-Langin-Hooper is a contributing partner of the digital humanities projects HBTIN (Hellenistic Babylonia: Texts, Images, and Names) and BPS (Berkeley Prosopography Services).
+Langin-Hooper is a contributing partner of the digital humanities projects HBTIN (Hellenistic Babylonia: Texts, Images, and Names).